Meanders, hyperelliptic pillowcase covers, and the Johnson filtration

 The top half of the meander can only contain bigons, 4-gons and a single $(2k+4)$-gon.
-It must therefore have the configuration shown in Figure~\ref{f:closedmeanderproof2}.
+It must therefore have one of the configurations shown in Figure~\ref{f:closedmeanderproof2}.

-For minimality of the meander, we cannot have the rightmost rainbow.
-Indeed, we would be able to unwind this rainbow without changing the stratum of the meander (since we are ignoring zeroes of order zero) yet reducing the number of crossings.
+We will argue that it must have the bottom configuration consisting of $k+2$ rainbows.
+Indeed, for minimality of the meander, we cannot have the rightmost (or leftmost) rainbow in the top left (top right) configuration.
+Indeed, we would be able to ``unwind" this rainbow without changing the stratum of the meander (since we are ignoring zeroes of order zero) yet reducing the number of crossings.
 See Figure~\ref{f:closedmeanderproof3}.
-Hence, the top half of the meander looks as in the left of Figure~\ref{f:closedmeanderproof4}.
+We will no longer be able to unwind once the top of the meander has one of the configurations shown in Figure~\ref{f:closedmeanderproof4}.

-However, we cannot have maximal arcs on both the top and the bottom as these would close to form a circle and one of the curves in the meander would be disconnected.
+However, we cannot have the configuration on the left as this will give us maximal arcs on both the top and the bottom which would close to form a circle and so the meander would be disconnected.
 We are already assuming that we have a maximal arc on the bottom and so the top must look as in the right of Figure~\ref{f:closedmeanderproof4}.